top of page

 Social determinants of health significantly impact people across all income levels.
 For instance, maternity care deserts, food insecurity, and transportation challenges affect patients in both urban and rural areas, and are increasingly prevalent in suburban regions.
 These barriers complicate access to medication, chronic disease management, and care coordination.

-Although suburbs have a lower uninsured rate, they account for nearly 40 percent of the nation’s uninsured population, despite comprising only 38 percent of Americans.¹
+Although suburbs have a lower uninsured rate, they account for nearly 40 percent of the nation’s uninsured population, despite comprising only 38 percent of the American population.

 Roles in Action: